heyitsguay/heyitsguay.github.io/_posts/2022/Video Segmentation Part 0/2022-09-29-Video-Segmentation-Part-0-Getting-Started.markdown

 ## Project Setup

-This page will cover initial setup of the hardware I will be using throughout the series, as well as the [OpenMV IDE](https://openmv.io/pages/download) for working on embedded machine vision applications.
+This post will cover initial setup of the hardware I will be using throughout the series, as well as the [OpenMV IDE](https://openmv.io/pages/download) for working on embedded machine vision applications.

 #### Hardware

-This project uses the Arduino [Portenta H7]() along with the [Vision Shield](https://store-usa.arduino.cc/products/arduino-portenta-vision-shield-ethernet) camera and computer vision module, which I purchased together as the Arduino [Machine Vision Bundle](https://store-usa.arduino.cc/products/machine-vision-bundle).
+This project uses the Arduino [Portenta H7](https://store-usa.arduino.cc/products/portenta-h7) along with the [Vision Shield](https://store-usa.arduino.cc/products/arduino-portenta-vision-shield-ethernet) camera and computer vision module, which I purchased together as the Arduino [Machine Vision Bundle](https://store-usa.arduino.cc/products/machine-vision-bundle).
 The Vision Shield has a low-power 324x324 grayscale camera that's well-suited for the limitations we will face trying to do embedded ML.

 I make no claims to whether or not this will work with other Arduino hardware, but the OpenMV IDE claims compatibility with a broad host of camera modules, and this project may transfer in whole or part to other OpenMV-compatible hardware.